For more information, please visit our Wiki.

 Before each battle, the game will randomly divide players into two teams according to the level and the development stage of their vehicles in an attempt to make both teams equal in overall power.
 This means that a team may include tanks from all different nations.
 The balancing system is often referred to as the Match Maker (MM) and is create to ensure equal chance of both teams during random battles.

-Tanks have machine guns installed on them, but as long as there is no infantry, there’s no need to use them in battles, because even the most powerful machine gun is not capable of penetrating the armor of a tank.
+Tanks have machine guns installed on them, but as long as there is no infantry, there’s no need to use them in battles, because even the most powerful machine gun is not capable of penetrating the armour of a tank.

 Ramming attacks are a viable tactic in World of Tanks gameplay.
 The consequences of a ramming attack will depend on the tank masses, their speed, and which section of the rammed vehicle gets hit.
 A common scenario is ramming a heavy tank into a light one — the latter won’t stand a chance.
 There is strategy involved.
 For instance, if you hit your opponent’s tracks, you can immobilize the enemy for some time and thus make it an easy target for your teammates.
 Be warned that both tanks can be damaged by ramming, especially if you ram into a heavier enemy.
-By successfully ramming and killing a higher tier enemy you can be awarded the Kamikaze achievement.
+By successfully ramming and killing a higher Tier enemy you can be awarded the Kamikaze achievement.
 Ramming damage can also be influenced by the drivers “Controlled Impact” skill.

 There is a “following camera” mode where you can track your teammates' tanks that are still in battle.

 There are lots of breakable elements.
-The high level of breakability will result in both positive and negative outcomes for everyone on the battlefield.
+The high level of destruction will result in both positive and negative outcomes for everyone on the battlefield.
 You can “perforate” a wall of a building you’re standing behind and use it as a firing port to shoot down your opponents.
 On the other hand, the building you are hiding behind may suddenly become unexpectedly vulnerable and could even collapse after a couple of enemy rounds.
-All trees visible on the battlefield are breakable, but be warned, breaking buildings and trees can result in an enemy noticing your presence even though you have not been detected.
+All trees visible on the battlefield are breakable, but be warned, destroying buildings and trees can result in an enemy noticing your presence even though you have not been detected.

 Currently you have maps located in different regions of the globe (Europe, Africa, Asia and even North America), in different settings (cities, plains, hills or even mountains) and at various times of the day.
 You can also find maps covered in snow as well as ones resembling a warm summer, spring or fall.
 All maps have their pre-defined weather conditions and we do not plan to add dynamic weather at this time.